Mesa Air Group: Mokulele acquisition

 In October 2009, it was announced Mesa Air Group's subsidiary "go!" would be taking over all of the Hawaii flying done by Mokulele Airlines and R.A.H.'s Shuttle America.
 The combine operation was rebranded as go!
 Mokulele.
 Mokulele operated a fleet of 4 Cessna Caravan aircraft that were retained in the combined operation, but the Embraer 170 aircraft operated by Shuttle America on behalf of Mokulele were removed from Hawaii service.

 Bankruptcy filing

 On January 5, 2010, Mesa Air Group filed for Chapter 11 bankruptcy protection in a New York City bankruptcy court.
 The company indicated that it will continue operations as normal.
 The company's Go!
 Mokulele subsidiary was not included in the filing, Per bankruptcy records, upon Mesa Air Group's exit from bankruptcy, US Airways Group will own a 10 percent stake in the operation.
 The company emerged from bankruptcy protection on March 1, 2011, as a privately held company with a new board of directors and having eliminated 100 excess aircraft.

 Mokulele divestiture

 In December 2011, it was announced Mesa Air Group had divested itself of Mokulele's Cessna Caravan aircraft and operations.
 In June 2012, Mesa began the process of dropping the "go!
 Mokulele" name and reverting to "go!".

+Merger with Republic Airways

+On April 7, 2025, Republic Airways Holdings announced that it would acquire Mesa in an all-stock merger.
+Under the terms of the agreement, Republic shareholders will own approximately 88% of the merged company, while Mesa shareholders will retain between 6% and 12%.
+The merger is expected to close in the third or fourth quarter of 2025, pending approval from shareholders and regulators.

+Following the merger, the combined company will operate approximately 310 Embraer 170/175 aircraft and more than 1,250 daily departures.
+Republic will continue operating under agreements with American Airlines, Delta Air Lines, and United Airlines, while Mesa will fly under a 10-year agreement with United.

+Prior to the merger, Mesa had scaled back its operations to about 60 Embraer 175 aircraft, all of which were leased from United.
+The merger would leave Republic and SkyWest Airlines as the two largest remaining independent regional airlines in the United States.